dvbuntu/compute/_posts/2099-01-01-motivation.md

 ![awful uncomplicated spreadsheet]({{ site.baseurl }}/images/spreadsheet.png)

 "All in one" tools like [scilab](http://scilab.org) or [matlab](http://matlab.com) are an improvement.
 Combining data analysis, visualization, and scripting together with a unified syntax allows you to attack many problems.
-Even if they are extensible, however, I've found that it takes a great deal of effort to coerce them into inevitable edge cases.
+Even if they are extensible, however, it takes a great deal of effort to coerce them into inevitable edge cases.
 No suite can handle everything, so flexibility is a must for all but the most routine work (and routine work which should be automated!).

-If you've evolved beyond the mouse (and learned to love the 50+ buttons already at your fingertips), you should be comfortable with [CLI](http://en.wikipedia.org/wiki/Command-line_interface) or "terminal" programs to help you.
+If you've evolved beyond the mouse (and learned to love the 50+ buttons already on your keyboard), you should be comfortable with [CLI](http://en.wikipedia.org/wiki/Command-line_interface) or "terminal" programs to help you.
 Linux gurus can combine text files, piping, input/output redirection, and countless open source programs to quickly manipulate and visualize data all in a `bash` shell.
 I actually did most of my graduate thesis in `awk`.

 ```awk
 #! /usr/bin/awk